This piece is a point-by-point response to this article over at Destructoid.com, titled "Why Sony's PSP2 will fail."

 Since I brought up that point about the 3DS's launch line-up of ports and retreads, I feel I need to bring up the NGP's potential launch line-up of ports and retreads.
 I poo-pooed it a bit in this piece of mine.
 It's true that most of those games would likewise be new experiences to me, but again my point is that, starting at square-one with both systems upon the NGP's launch, the PS3 and it's games will likely be the cheapest alternative.
 And depending on the television set you already have, it will be a nicer looking experience.

-"Another argument against console-type experiences on a handheld device is the current state of the handheld gaming market, which has undergone a transformation since the PSP first launched six years ago.
+I really don't think the future is so obviously trending in the direction that the author implies.
+Each company making computers, making phones, making gaming consoles and games do what they do well because they aren't focusing on everything at once.
+Sony definitely has the greatest potential to do everything at once and do it well, but their insistence to make the NGP and the PlayStation phone separate devices leads me to believe that they either don't want full convergence (have fans buy multiple products of their making), or don't think it to be a sure bet at success at any of the parts involved."Another argument against console-type experiences on a handheld device is the current state of the handheld gaming market, which has undergone a transformation since the PSP first launched six years ago.
 That sea change is, of course, the intrusion of smartphones.
 The future is obviously trending toward convergence -- toward a world where we carry around one pocket-size gadget that serves as a mobile phone, music and game player, and Web access device.
 I think there’s still a place for dedicated portable gaming systems -- at least for now -- since most of the games currently available on iOS and Android simply aren’t as deep or fulfilling as the experiences that devices such as the DS and PSP offer.

 But it seems to me that the market is trending toward convergence on the hardware side, and on the software side toward games that are designed to be played in bite-size chunks.
 The way in which people play portable games is already changing; more and more, the games that achieve success on the level of phenomena like Angry Birds or Brain Age can be experienced a few stages or puzzles at a time -- five minutes while standing in line at Chipotle, ten minutes while waiting for the bus.